 For a long time, saves were the ultimate barometer of a good closer.
 Recently, however, statisticians have begun to consider saves a major product of opportunity.

 Still, as many Major League pitchers will point out, there is something very difficult about earning a save, because it represents the final out(s) of a game, and an opposing team will do everything in its power -- pinch-hitting, pinch-running, etc. -- to tie the score.

 The term save was used by general managers in the 1950s, without specific parameters.
 It simply referred to a pitcher who entered the game with a lead and finished off a win -- regardless of score.
 Writer Jerome Holtzman was the first to give specific criteria to saves in the early 1960s.
 But saves didn't become an official stat until 1969.

-Watch: Zach Britton protects a three-run lead in the ninth inning to record a save.
+Watch: Cody Allen protects a two-run lead in the ninth inning to record a save.